gauntface/web-push-book/content/subscribing-a-user.md

 When calling the `subscribe()` method, we pass in an *options* object, which consists of both required and optional parameters.

-Lets look at all the options we can pass in.
+Let's look at all the options we can pass in.

 ### userVisibleOnly Options